magpiemodel/magpiemodel.github.io/_tutorials/t12_changeInputs.md

 Write your own starting script that will test the scenario with changed NDC policy for the USA described above.
-None of the changes should occur in the `default.cfg`, but instead the starting script should introduce them to the loaded cfg object.
+None of the changes should actually occur in the `default.cfg`, but instead the starting script should introduce them to the loaded cfg object.

 Add a MAgPIE start script here: